General principles of punishment

 Other mitigating circumstances refer to the perpetrator’s greater or lesser degree of cooperation with the police or other authorities.
 It speaks of the fact that the perpetrator:

-- He assisted in the clarification of his own criminal activity or made a significant contribution to the clarification of a crime committed by another – cooperation with the police in the detection of crime is also to a large extent assessed according to the police’s ability to detect the matter in a given situation.
+- Assisting in the discovery of one’s own crime or making a significant contribution to the discovery of a crime committed by another – cooperation with the police in discovering crime is also largely judged by the police’s ability to discover the matter in a given situation.
 If the police are floundering in the investigation of a particular crime and someone provides them with a clear lead to clarify the matter, then this may be a mitigating circumstance.
-On the other hand, a situation where an offender tells the police that he had an accomplice in a burglary, when the police soon discover this information from a video recording (including a detailed image of the other offender in which he recognises the brother of the accused), will undoubtedly not help anything.
+On the other hand, a situation where an offender tells the police that he had an accomplice in a burglary, when the police soon discover this information from a video recording (including a detailed image of the other offender in which he recognises the brother of the accused), will undoubtedly not help.

-- He has contributed to the clarification of criminal activity committed by members of an organised group – this is similar to the above circumstance, with the difference that this is a case of organised crime, which can bring significantly greater benefit to society.
+- He has contributed to the clarification of criminal activities committed by members of an organised criminal group – this is similar to the above circumstance, with the difference that here it is a case of organised crime, which can bring significantly more benefit to society.

-Tip: In the case of criminal offences, we may encounter a situation where the offender’s conduct meets all the elements that the law requires for the offence, yet the offence is not or cannot be punished in any way because too much time has elapsed since the offence was committed.
+In the case of criminal offences, we may encounter a situation where the offender’s conduct meets all the elements, but still cannot be punished for the offence because too much time has elapsed since the offence was committed.
 We are talking about the statute of limitations on the offence.
 You can read exactly how it works in our article.

 Aggravating circumstances